CarloDiCastelnuovo/SC-exam/README.md

 There are three Python files in the repository:
-- Functions: the library that contains the functions which, once imported, allow you to create the various images.
+- Functions.py: the library that contains the functions which, once imported, allow you to create the various images.

-- Example: the file showing how to use the library functions.
+- Example.py: the file showing how to use the library functions.

-- Test: the file that tests the efficiency of the library functions.
+- Test.py: the file that tests the efficiency of the library functions.

   # Functions.py